 The birds are especially interesting and 587 species have been spotted, which represents 37% of Ecuador’s avifauna.
 As well as the birds, enjoy spotting several different monkeys, fascinating reptiles, caiman crocodiles on night tours, and other animals and plants.

 Positioned in a private reserve of the Ecuadorian Amazon, Sani Lodge sits in 40,000 hectares (100,000 acres) of untouched rainforest near the Napo River.
 The lodge is owned and managed by the Sani Isla community who will be your hosts in this incredible area of Amazonia.

 Over 550 different birds have been seen from the Sani bird list.
 You will start spotting the wildlife as you begin your journey from Coca and up the waterways to the lodge.

 Enjoy guided walks through the rainforest to find several different monkeys, interesting birds, rainforest flowers, and the black caiman on night adventures.
 You will also climb the 36 meter (108 ft.) high Sani Lodge canopy tower to look over the rainforest, which is a great place to spot parrots, toucans, hummingbirds, and colorful tanagers.

-The lodge itself accommodates 38 guests housed in ten, private, thatch-roofed cabanas with private bathrooms.
-Each offers a personal experience of the Amazon Rainforest.
+The lodge itself accommodates 38 guests housed in ten private cabanas with private bathrooms.
+Each offers a personal experience of the Amazon Rainforest with a traditional design.

 Meals at Sani Lodge are served in the open-air dining room, which provides great views over a beautiful lake.
 Of an evening, enjoy a drink at the bar while enjoying the rainforest sounds.
 This is the best place at the lodge to spot different birds and binoculars are available at the bar to see different species.